robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 The CIRRENT™ Agent consists out of three components that work together to connect your device to the CIRRENT™ Cloud and to report observation from your device.

-* cirrent_agent
+* | cirrent_agent
+  |
-  An executable binary that runs as a daemon (CIRRENT™_agent)
+  | An executable binary that runs as a daemon (CIRRENT_agent)

-* libcirrent_api.so
+* | libcirrent_api.so
+  |

-  Shared library for communicating and controlling the CIRRENT™ Agent.
+  | Shared library for communicating and controlling the CIRRENT™ Agent.

-  Communication and control of the CIRRENT™ Agent is done either by linking in the libcirrent using the cirrent.h header or using the cirrent_cli shell utility (which internally uses the libcirrent)
+  | Communication and control of the CIRRENT™ Agent is done either by linking in the libcirrent using the cirrent.h header or using the cirrent_cli shell utility (which internally uses the libcirrent)

-* cirrent_cli
+* |cirrent_cli
+  |

-  Shell utility for communicating and controlling the CIRRENT™ Agent using the libCIRRENT™_api.so library.
+  | Shell utility for communicating and controlling the CIRRENT™ Agent using the libCIRRENT_api.so library.

-  Refer to the section on the CIRRENT™ Agent API for a list of the commands that you can run.
+  | Refer to the section on the CIRRENT™ Agent API for a list of the commands that you can run.

 *********************************************
 Steps for installing CIRRENT™ Agent on Linux